snd/hinoki/README.md

 #### `hinoki.UnresolvableFactoryError`

-when no resolver returns a factory for an id
+when no resolver returns a factory for a name

 ```javascript
 hinoki.get(container, 'variance')